Axn-Switch/Axn-Switch/README.md

 👀 I’m interested in Full-Stack development and love to learn about tech <br>
 🌱 I’m currently learning System Design, Software development and Cloud computing<br>
 📫 How to reach me: dietespifftimothyswift@gmail.com<br>
-⚡ Fun fact: I also love to design and am quite proficient with several design tools (figma, canva, photoshop, premiere)<br>

 <h2>Here's what i work with</h2>